useTheForks/frontend-challenge/README.md

 This repo contains base code for the eco.mio frontend hiring challenge.

-What you are looking at is a simplified version of our web application, with the backend removed and some dummy data provided via a JSON file (`dummyData.json`).
+What you are looking at is a simplified version of our web application and DOM manipulation script similar to the one we use for our browser extension.

 We expect you to not spend more than 2 hours on the tasks.
 We do not expect you to finish implementing everything.
 The main goal is for you to be able to show us where your skills lie and to give us a basis for discussions later on in the hiring process.